The Ultimate Guide to Trail Running with Your Dog

 Dog-friendly backpack

-Consider getting a dog-friendly backpack that allows your dog to carry their own essentials, such as water, snacks, collapsible water bowl, waste bags, and small items like keys or a phone.
+Consider getting a dog-friendly backpack that allows your dog to carry their own essentials, such as water, snacks, collapsible water bowl, waste bags, and items like keys or a phone.
 Make sure the backpack fits properly and does not cause discomfort for your dog during the run.

 Collapsible water bowl